-Preface: A Customer relationship managment system is a business tool that allows you to manage all prospective customers, associates and prospects information all in one place.
+Preface: A Customer relationship managment system [1] is a business tool that allows you to manage all prospective customers, associates and prospects information all in one place.
 The Sales data is a safe cloud based CRM method that can help every part of your company get a overall view of your customer.
 Retailing occupies an important role in the world of economic system.
-Retailing involves all the actions incidental to sale to final consumers for their personal, family, and household use.
+Retailing involves all the actions incidental to sale to final consumers for their personal, family, and household use [2-5].
 It does this by organizing their existence on a relatively large size and supplying them to the consumers on a relatively small scale.
-Customer relationship activities have the most impact on customer retention Every customer service encounter has the potential to gain repeat business or have the opposite effect The expectation of personalized, relevant offers and service is becoming a
+Customer retention Every customer service encounter has the potential to gain repeat business or have the opposite effect The expectation of personalized, relevant offers and service is becoming a primary driver of customer satisfaction and retention in financial service [7].